frank-ceballos/frank-blog/content/posts/03IntroToSpark/index.md

 ```python
 rdd = sc.parallelize((my_list))
 ```
-You can use the `parallelize()` method to create RDD from Python built-in collections such as `list`, `dict`, `tuples` etc.
+You can use the `parallelize()` method to create a RDD from Python built-in collections such as `list`, `dict`, `tuples` etc.

 ### Creating an RDD from a Saved File